teadulellari/tiktok-clone/README.md

 You need to update the connection url by settling up your own connectiong using [MongoDB](https://www.mongodb.com/docs/compass/current/connect/)

+The current MongoDB connectionURL contains a dummy link to inform developers that the provided URL needs to be in similar format.

 This is one of my first full stack projects from which I improved my React and Node Js skills.
 I hope it will help you learn stuff as well.